 Roy is a longtime, vintage race car collector.
 He owns the famous Fred Frame 33 Ford roadster featured in many early Ford books.
 Request his 65 plus page catalogue, it’s one of the best sources I have ever found.
 His parts are Concours‘s correct.

-Dennis Carpenter, supplies plastic, rubber, chrome and mechanical for lots of different makes of vehicles…. +1 888-541-4346 call and order his parts catalog or call up http://www.dennis-carpenter.com Also has 8N and 9N Tractor parts, Cushman Motor scooter parts, Ford 30’s – 70’s.
+Dennis Carpenter: supplies plastic, rubber, chrome and mechanical for lots of different makes of vehicles…. +1 888-541-4346 call and order his parts catalog or visit http://www.dennis-carpenter.com Also has 8N and 9N Tractor parts, Cushman Motor scooter parts, Ford 30’s – 70’s.

 Note: CORRECT FASTENERS WILL AVOID HUGE POINT DEDUCTIONS

 This applies to all restored vehicles.

 I have used all of the suppliers I have mentioned.
 They have NEVER let me down.
 I am very careful to only recommend the BEST — there are many other great suppliers, do your homework.

 (NAACC) www.naacc.ca & Vintage Car Club of Canada JUDGING GUIDELINES REQUIRE THAT SAFETY GLASS BE INSTALLED IN ALL WINDSHIELDS OF ANY VEHICLES BEING ENTERED FOR JUDGING.